apache/helix/src/site/markdown/tutorial_spectator.md

 # Helix Tutorial: Spectator

-Next, we\'ll learn how to implement a SPECTATOR.
+Next, we\'ll learn how to implement a Spectator.
 Typically, a spectator needs to react to changes within the distributed system.
 Examples: a client that needs to know where to send a request, a topic consumer in a consumer group.
 The spectator is automatically informed of changes in the _external state_ of the cluster, but it does not have to add any code to keep track of other components in the system.

 ### Start the Helix agent

-Same as for a PARTICIPANT, The Helix agent is the common component that connects each system component with the controller.
+Same as for a Participant, The Helix agent is the common component that connects each system component with the controller.

 It requires the following parameters: